 Some people roll their eyes at the idea of positive affirmations.
 As unhappy with their lives as they might be, they just don’t believe that saying sugary sweet things to themselves is going to make any difference.

-Some have tried, and felt awkward so they stopped, feeling silliness.
+Some have tried and felt awkward so they stopped, feeling silly.
 Maybe embarrassment.
 Maybe self-consciousness.
 But they didn’t work for them.

 And some have managed to change something – or everything - in their lives using these sugary sweet sentences.